Dart API & SDK Docs 7.1.0

 - Explore our GitHub repository for more code.

-- Check out the Flutter Simple Chat sample app.
+- Check out the Flutter Simple Chat sample app for a full chat experience.

-- Check out our SDK reference documentation for detailed API information.
+- Check out the SDK reference documentation for detailed API information.

-- Visit our support portal for additional resources.
+- Visit the support portal for additional resources.

-- Ask our AI assistant (the looking glass icon at the top of the page) for help.
+- Ask the AI assistant (the looking glass icon at the top of the page) for help.